anibali/dockerfiles/alpine-tini/3.2/README.md

 exit
 ```

-#### Using as a base image
+##### Using as a base image

-Leave the ENTRYPOINT as is and override the CMD eith whatever you like.
+Leave the ENTRYPOINT as is and override the CMD with whatever you like.

 See [anibali/etcd](https://hub.docker.com/r/anibali/etcd/~/dockerfile/) for an
 example.